 |MetaTrader 5 (MT5)||x|

-Interactive Brokers provides a wealth of instructional tools to assist consumers in getting started with investing.
+Interactive Brokers provides a wealth of instructional tools to assist consumers in getting started with trading onnline.
 For starters, they have a Traders Academy that offers hundreds of courses for traders of different ability levels.
 The courses range from introductory lessons on how to use the platform and the fundamentals of trading charts to more advanced sessions on how to utilise options and other research tools on the Interactive Brokers platform.

 Let’s look at all the educational and research tools individually.